bullhorn/novo-elements/projects/novo-examples/src/utils/field-interactions/field-interactions.md

 <code-example example="fi-tooltip"></code-example>

+##### Add PopOver

+You are able to dynamically change a field's PopOver, which is for larger content than fits into a tooltip.

+<code-example example="fi-popover"></code-example>

 ##### Modify Description

 You are able to dynamically change the description of a field, potentially adding in custom HTML.